parsonslabmssm/MS1943/README.md

 # MS1943
-Scripts associated with the paper "Discovery of a first-in-class EZH2 selective degrader", Ma, A. and Stratikopoulos, E. et al., under review, 2019
+Scripts associated with the paper "Discovery of a first-in-class EZH2 selective degrader", Ma, A. and Stratikopoulos, E. et al., Nature Chemistry Biology, 2019

+if you used these scripts and adapted to your project, please cite our paper:

+Ma, A. and Stratikopoulos, E. et al., Nature Chemistry Biology, 2019, https://doi.org/10.1038/s41589-019-0421-4

 We produced RNA-seq data for 4 samples ( MDA-MD-468 breast cancer cell lines): 2 under DMSO and 2 under MS1943 degrader.